AlwaysNever-25/eleventy-alwaysnever25-blog/content/linestatus/indirect.md

 ---
 title: indirect
-description: This is the third of LINE Status series.
+description: This is the third of LINE Status series, titled "indirect".
 date: 2018-09-10
 tags:
   - September 2018